Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Customizing Storage Path

 The storage path for images can be customized by modifying the `IMAGE_STORAGE_PATH` environment variable.

-### Disabling Box Art Behavior

-To completely disable the box art feature, you can use the `TESTING_GOOGLE_API_DISABLED` environment variable.
-This will result in no box arts being displayed.

 ## Data Integrity Checks